 - Effects of age and gender on stroke outcomes

 Affiliated UF Centers

-Led by director Dr. Gordon Mitchell, the CRRR aims to facilitate world class research, both basic and clinical, focused on understanding the physiological challenges of maintaining respiratory motor control in both health and disease.
+Led by director Dr. Gordon Mitchell, BREATHE aims to facilitate world class research, both basic and clinical, focused on understanding the physiological challenges of maintaining respiratory motor control in both health and disease.
 This research can impact a range of disorders, including (but not limited to) spinal cord injury, amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease), Parkinson’s disease, stroke, muscular dystrophy, chronic cough and TBI.
-With ventilatory failure being the major cause of death in most traumatic, ischemic and neurodegenerative neuromuscular disorders, the CRRR is poised to make a lasting impact on restoring health in these disease populations.
+With ventilatory failure being the major cause of death in most traumatic, ischemic and neurodegenerative neuromuscular disorders, BREATHE is poised to make a lasting impact on restoring health in these disease populations.

 Specialized Training Programs